Porina mariae

-Porina mariae is a species of saxicolous (rock-dwelling) crustose lichen in the family Trichotheliaceae.
+Porina mariae is a species of saxicolous (rock-dwelling) crustose lichen in the family Porinaceae.
 Found on Lord Howe Island, Australia, it was formally described as a new species in 1997 by lichenologist Patrick M. McCarthy.
 The type specimen was collected by the author on the track from Smoking Tree Ridge to Boat Harbour, where it was growing on deeply shaded basalt.
 The species epithet honours the author's wife, Marie Meaney-McCarthy, "in recognition of her unwavering encouragement and support".